ctp-eos/ctp-eos/README.md

          - Early stages of **CTP is Disclosure** is intiated on social media.<br>
          - Most UFO activists either dismiss, ignore, or go into ontological shock.<br>
          - Reso still struggles for support.
 Greatly ignored by 'peers'.<br>
-         - All major big name UFO media pundits and podcasters 100% unresponsive.<br>
+         - All major big name UFO media pundits and podcasters unresponsive.<br>
+         - All major UFO/UAP disclosure advocacy groups unresponsive.<br>
+         - UAP caucus/all political figures interested in UFOs/UAPs unresponsive.<br>
   - 2024 - CTP-EOS™ conceived<br>
          - Reso envisions CTP-EOS™ as the *Disclosure Linux* unlike any other *distro*.<br>
          - Birth of *official* CTP is Disclosure Movement (CTPIDM).<br>